 Meeting one of your idols is a rare and special occasion that is undoubtedly marked by at least one embarrassing foot-in-mouth moment.
-In the case of every personal idol I’ve met, I usually suffer from a severe lack of words, leaving me dumbfounded and mute as every burning question and compliment I’ve ever had for that person suddenly evaporates from my mind.
-Meeting legendary photographer Annie Leibovitz at Elliott Bay Books in Seattle last night proved to be no exception, and my dumbfounded muteness set in almost immediately as she was right in front of me, signing my copy of her newest book Pilgrimage.
+In the case of every personal idol I’ve met, health I usually suffer from a severe lack of words, illness leaving me dumbfounded and mute as every burning question and compliment I’ve ever had for that person suddenly evaporates from my mind.
+Meeting legendary photographer Annie Leibovitz at Elliott Bay Books in Seattle last night proved to be no exception, viagra approved and my dumbfounded muteness set in almost immediately as she was right in front of me, signing my copy of her newest book Pilgrimage.

 Up until that point, the evening went superbly well.
 Leibovitz dropped into Seattle on seemingly short notice, as the turn out was decent, but lacking a bunch of faces I was sure would be there.
 It was a low key event (all things considered), which featured Leibovitz giving a few readings from her new book and answering audience questions, followed by a book signing.
 As happy as I am that I now have Leibovitz’s autograph, I was more impressed by her “on-stage” persona.
 When she first took the stage, I was surprised not only by her height, but what she was wearing on her feet.
 I had expected to see her donning a pair of power pumps, or perhaps some simple yet sleek boots.
 Instead, she had on a pair of rugged-looking hiking boots.
 To me, this spoke volumes about her personality, which was confirmed as she began her speech in a very casual yet down to earth form.